 Part Two: No Expendable Finns

-This is the second of a three-part essay exploring how the Finns may have stumbled upon happiness even though they don’t seem too impressed by the happiness award they received in Feburary from the United Nations.
+This is the second of a four-part essay exploring how the Finns may have stumbled upon happiness even though they don’t seem too impressed by the happiness award they received in Feburary from the United Nations.
 In Part One I proposed that the Finns have been more focused on survival than happiness and that a trait called “sisu” (grit, resilience, tenacity, and stick-to-it-ness especially for the sake of one’s fellow Finns) has been more useful to their survival as a nation than happiness.

 Sisu requires sacrifice and is really bigger than happiness; however, sisu itself can be an important contributor to happiness.
 One reason the Finns are not big into flattery and compliments is that they view both as unnecessary counterfeits compared to the natural satisfaction that comes from real personal growth and achievement.
 And I believe the Finns have learned that satisfaction is still deeper and more lasting when accomplishment is shared.
 In this section I will argue that in the 73 years of peace since World War II ended, the Finns’ inclusive no-Finn-left-behind mindset has especially led to programs and policies which have at least made it possible for the Finns to pursue happiness.

 At the end of World War II, the Finns surveyed their broken nation and collectively agreed that they could afford to lose no more Finns.
 Everyone’s needs must be considered.
 Sacrifice and compromise must be made, consensus ardently strived for, individual greed restrained, and equity established.